 Job description: Ideal candidate would have internship experience, knowledge of social media, strong written and verbal communication skills, and the ability to meet deadlines.
 The ad also says the ideal candidate would be fluent in Spanish, although this is not required.
 You look beyond the ad to find out the organization works closely with community service-driven nonprofits.

-The great thing about creating a profile statement is that it’s useful in other situations as well—your LinkedIn profile, for example.
-Using your profile on LinkedIn should obviously be a bit more general and less targeted, but it’s a great exercise either way.
+The great thing about creating a resume profile statement is that it’s useful in other situations as well—your LinkedIn profile, for example.
+Using your resume profile statement on LinkedIn should obviously be a bit more general and less targeted, but it’s a great exercise either way.

 Heather R. Huhman is a career expert and founder & president of Come Recommended, a career and workplace education and consulting firm specializing in young professionals.
 She is also the author of #ENTRYLEVELtweet: Taking Your Career from Classroom to Cubicle (2010), national entry-level careers columnist for Examiner.com and blogs about career advice at HeatherHuhman.com.
 Follow her on Twitter at @heatherhuhman.